-Gemba walks should not be confused with Management by Wandering Around (MBWA), which seems similar to a gemba walk on its surface, but doesn't yield the same results.
+Gemba walks should not be confused with Management by Wandering Around (MBWA), which seems similar on the surface, but doesn't yield the same results.
 MBWA usually occurs at random and without specific plans.
 When a manager is out looking around, it's often to check up on workers and on production.
 This leads to the feeling the management is out to catch people.
 Gemba walks, on the other hand, are about engaging with and developing people.

 These walks are important because they help leaders reconcile the vertical with the horizontal.

 What does this mean?
 Businesses are vertical and often complex.
 Managers look upward in the organization for direction and executives look down to managers for information about what's going on in the workplace.
 Meanwhile, value flows horizontally across organizations to customers.
 Value is added to products on the work floor by the people and processes that make them.

 Gemba walks help people at different levels of an organization see this horizontal value-creation process and make sense of the data they usually only hear about.
 These walks take managers and decision makers away from desks and computers and into the places where work is performed.
 By taking walks, these people can make better, more informed decisions.